CodeYourFuture/immersive-go-course/multiple-servers/IMPLEMENTATION.md

 `cmd/static-server/main.go` accept CLI flag to assets directory, create config, pass to the server

 Server listens, reads files when it gets a request.
 Using `http.ServeFile` — works v well.

+## API

+Copied over from server-database, with file split up:

+- `util.go` for `MarshalWithIndent`
+- `images.go` for all images
+- `api.go` for the DB connection & HTTP handlers

+This has the same setup steps as server-database, so those can be copied over.